 (5) Nothing in this paragraph shall confer any right on the surviving husband or wife as against a purchaser from the personal representative of the intestate.

-[Clause 6 amended by No. 19 of 2010 s.
+[Clause 6 amended: No. 19 of 2010 s.
 51.]

 7. Surviving spouse as sole personal representative